-- If you don´t want your users to use the Cortado app, uncheck the Cortado MDM app checkbox (arrow in illus.).
+- If you don´t want your users to use the Cortado app, uncheck the Cortado MDM app checkbox (arrow in illus.) under Applications.
 When the checkbox is enabled, the Cortado MDM app is available to users.

 - Enable the Kiosk Mode checkbox in the (arrow in illus.).

 - System info: when the checkbox is enabled, system information such as the date, time and battery state (ect.) are available to users.